 Pixar’s official website has gone through a few iterations over the years.
 It had been a bit out of date recently, though.
 Although the site listed past films that the studio has released, upcoming films (which are the ones that tend to generate a lot of interest) were missing.
 Also lacking was significant information about how the films were made.
 The website has now received a fresh new look, with a lot more information, images, concept art, and more.
 Take a peek at the beautiful new site after the break!
 [Read more…]

 Netflix has evolved into a powerhouse, with its large slate of original programming.
 From its established hits such as Orange Is The New Black, House of Cards, and Black Mirror to new buzz-worthy shows like Stranger Things, The Crown, and One Day At A Time (an update on the classic show that is a down-to-earth sitcom with a lot of heart – seriously, highly recommended!), the company is now competing with the likes of HBO.
 Although its original series receive most of the attention these days, a recent deal with Disney brings fresh films from the studio to the streaming service – that includes Finding Dory, which is now available to watch.
+But in some countries it’s still not available, for those Netflix user the best option is to check out netflix en francais a l’etranger to know about to how to watch it.
 [Read more…]

 This past weekend was chaotic at airports around the country, as President Trump signed an executive order on Friday, which resulted in dozens of travelers (including immigrants and even legal U.S. residents) from seven majority-Muslim countries and refugees from around the world being detained upon landing in the United States, leading to protests.
 Amid the chaos, Trump participated in a Finding Dory screening at the White House – one of the voice actors from the film took to Twitter to respond.
 [Read more…]